 As our Steve Austin title suggests, a company recalled several multi-million dollar hearts (intra-aortic pumps worth $7 million to be exact) because of counterfeit components.
 Although these devices may seem genuine, their counterfeit parts can malfunction leading to death.

 Surgical devices, such as clip cartridges, surgical mesh, thermometers, plates, and screws have been found to be counterfeit.
-Medical accessories and equipment, such as syringes, needles, bandages, gauze, blood pressure measuring devices, glucose meters, pregnancy tests, contraceptives, implants, contact lenses, contrast media, and magnetic resonance imaging (MRI) and computed tomography (CT) devices have also been found to be counterfeit.
+Counterfeiters also produce medical accessories and equipment, such as syringes, needles, bandages, gauze, blood pressure measuring devices, glucose meters, pregnancy tests, contraceptives, implants, contact lenses, contrast media, and magnetic resonance imaging (MRI) and computed tomography (CT) devices.
 The dental industry sees a large amount of counterfeit products as well, including x-ray machines, turbines, drills, and even fake braces.
 Counterfeit medical devices have a broad impact in the medical world.

 Another Growing Problem: Over-the-Counter Medication

 The risk does not just affect medical devices.
-According to the WHO, over-the-counter medicine is impacted as well.
-In 2013, 44 Paraguayan children were hospitalized after ingesting an over-the-counter cough medicine that was made with an unsafe active pharmaceutical ingredient.
+According to the WHO, counterfeit over-the-counter medicine is also a danger.
+In 2013, 44 Paraguayan children ingested an over-the-counter cough medicine resulting in hospitalization.
+The cough medicine included an unsafe active pharmaceutical ingredient.
 This same contaminated ingredient killed 60 people in Pakistan just 10 months earlier.

 Beyond the patient safety impact, counterfeit medical devices, accessories and over-the-counter medications have a wider, negative effect on industry and the economy.
 They affect patient trust, brand reputation, tax revenue, investment, innovation, employment, criminality, health, and even the environment.

 What Can We Do?